SteveH-PFN/Promotional-Factorial-Notation/README.md

 ---

-> This documentation is a work in progress.
-Contributions, clarifications, examples, and visualizations are welcome!
+> Contributions, diagrams, parsers, and recursive madness are welcome!